nam2n/template-warp-server/README.md

 ## Tests
 The project contains unit tests in files with names like `*_test.rs`.
 The code uses [mockall](https://docs.rs/mockall/) for mocking database connectivity.
-The test imports and dependencies are only present during `cfg(test)` and are not present in the binary at all.
+The test imports are guarded by `cfg_attr(test)`, this ensures that these are not present in runnable binary.
+All dependencies required for only executing tests are added as `dev-dependencies`.

 ## Notes
 1. This repository does NOT show the code organisation for large rust projects.